310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Souma, you should practice a little more for the live show.
+souma, you should practice a little more for the live show.

-You are very good at singing and dancing, but this show will have a dolphin performance in it, so you have to get along with the dolphins.
+you are very good at singing and dancing, but this show will have a dolphin performance in it, so you have to get along with the dolphins.

-Generally, most of it will be dealt with by the aquarium staff.
+generally, most of it will be dealt with by the aquarium staff.

-But just in case anything happens, you should learn how to work with them, too.
-I will teach you all about it.
+but just in case anything happens, you should learn how to work with them, too. i will teach you all about it.

-Look, the dolphins have come over to us…
+look, the dolphins have come over to us…

-They are very smart children, but they are also timid.
-Treat them gently, so as not to scare them away.
+they are very smart children, but they are also timid. treat them gently, so as not to scare them away.
 {% endbubble %}

 {% bubble Souma %}